briangeorge8/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

    Display s2
 End If
 ```
+   Boston
+   New York

 4.13 How does a dual alternative decision structure work?
+   Skipped by instructor

 4.14 What statement do you use in pseudocode to write a dual alternative decision structure?
+   Skipped by instructor

 4.15 When you write an If-Then-Else statement, under what circumstances do the statements that appear between the Else clause and the End If clause execute?
+   Skipped by instructor

 4.16 Convert the following pseudocode to an If-Then-Else If statement:
 ```